altocodenl/TODIS/readme.md

 Note how we indented `1` and `2` to the right of `musicians`.
 Now, we have a single hash which contains a list, which in turn contains two hashes, each of them containing one number and two texts.

-In some cases, it is convenient to put dots instead of numbers for each of the keys of a list.
+In some cases, it is convenient to put dashes instead of numbers for each of the keys of a list.
 For example, the data above could be represented as:

 ```
-musicians . born 1959
+musicians - born 1959
             firstName Gustavo
             lastName Cerati
-          . born 1962
+          - born 1962
             firstName John
             lastName Squire
 ```

-In this case, dots are understood to be placeholders for the actual numbers that mark the position of each item in the list of `musicians`.
+In this case, dashes are understood to be placeholders for the actual numbers that mark the position of each item in the list of `musicians`.

 Simple as it is, this data representation can be used to represent any data relevant to a data system.
 Here are a few examples: